📅 4 May 2025 • 📖 9 min read

 Constructive criticism is a process of offering well-intended remarks on the work of others so they can know their strengths and weaknesses, which helps them improve in the future.

 The same holds for you: don’t be that narcissistic dirtbag.
 Don’t insult others like they are idiots.
-Instead, offer them well-meaning, constructive, helpful feedback, especially when you know they are sensitive to criticism.
+Instead, offer them well-meaning, constructive, insightful feedback, especially when you know they are sensitive to criticism.

-Rule No. 5: Respond With Your Thinking Brain, Not Reactive Brain
+Rule No. 5: Respond With Your Thinking Brain (Not The Reactive Brain)

-Some people seem to handle criticism better than others.
+Some people handle criticism better than others.
 They seem to have a special ability to defuse a tense situation and disarm the critic.
-They have a built-in style of taking control of the situation instead of feeling helpless or incensed.
+They take control instead of feeling helpless or angry.

 Rule No. 6: Do Not Let Criticism Bother You

-Importantly, figure out the persons in your life who want the best for you.
-For them, criticism of you is often a dialogue with you.
-Your response to their criticism will have to vary according to their intentions.
+And figure out the people in your life who want the best for you.
+Most of the time, their criticism of you is an open dialogue with you.

-Remember, if the critic is targeting their critique at your work rather than at you, it should be accepted, and even welcomed, but left at the workplace.
+Remember, if a critic is targeting your work, it should be accepted and even welcomed, but must be left at the workplace.

 Cancel Culture